gjstockham/solo-rpg-companion/docs/discovery/phase-5-requirements/prd.md

   - Changes take effect immediately or on next session start (as appropriate)
 - **Dependencies**: None
 - **Technical Notes**:
-  - Use .NET SecureString or OS keychain API for API key storage
+  - Use electron-store with encryption or keytar for OS keychain API key storage
   - Default API endpoint: OpenAI-compatible (user configurable)

 ---